Canon 6D vs Fujifilm X-E2S

 Review summary: Canon 6D vs Fujifilm X-E2S

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D and the Fujifilm X-E2S?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 6D: